Kotlin Help

 The common practice in Spring Framework based applications is to implement the database access logic within the so-called service layer – this is where business logic lives.
 In Spring, you should mark classes with the @Service annotation to imply that the class belongs to the service layer of the application.
 In this application, you will create the MessageService class for this purpose.

-In the DemoApplication.kt file, create the MessageService class as follows:
+In the same package, create the MessageService.kt file and the MessageService class as follows:

-Constructor argument and dependency injection – (val db: JdbcTemplate)
+Constructor argument and dependency injection – (private val db: JdbcTemplate)

 A class in Kotlin has a primary constructor.
 It can also have one or more secondary constructors.
 The primary constructor is a part of the class header, and it goes after the class name and optional type parameters.
 In our case, the constructor is (val db: JdbcTemplate).